sadiqmmm/songs-by-sinatra/README.md

 songs-by-sinatra
 ================
-This is a simple sinatra appication.
+This is a simple sinatra application.